-- (3) Any individual licensee and any individual granted practice privileges under this Act who is responsible for supervising attest or compilation services and signs or authorizes someone to sign the accountant's report on behalf of the firm, shall meet the competency requirements set out in the professional standards for such services. - (4) Any individual licensee and any individual granted practice privileges under this Act who signs or authorizes someone to sign the accountants' report on behalf of the firm shall meet the competency requirement of the prior subsection.
+(4) Any individual licensee and any individual granted practice privileges under this Act who signs or authorizes someone to sign the accountants' report on behalf of the firm shall meet the competency requirement of the prior subsection.

-12 COMMENT: Because of the greater sensitivity of attest and compilation services, professional 13 standards should set out an appropriate competency requirement for those who supervise them 14 and sign attest or compilation reports.
-However, the accountant's report in such engagements 15 may be supervised, or signed, or the signature authorized for the CPA firm by a practice 16 privileged individual.
+COMMENT: Because of the greater sensitivity of attest and compilation services, professional standards should set out an appropriate competency requirement for those who supervise them and sign attest or compilation reports.
+However, the accountant's report in such engagements may be supervised, or signed, or the signature authorized for the CPA firm by a practice privileged individual.

-- 19(d)An applicant for initial issuance or renewal of a permit to practice under this20Section shall be required to register each office of the firm within this State with the21Board and to show that all attest and compilation services as defined herein22rendered in this state are under the charge of a person holding a valid certificate23issued under Section 6 of this Act or the corresponding provision of prior law or24some other state. - (e) The Board shall charge a fee for each application for initial issuance or renewal of a permit under this Section in an amount prescribed by the Board by rule. - 29 (f) An a Applicants for initial issuance or renewal of permits under this Section shall in their application list all states in which they have applied for or hold permits as 30 31 CPA firms and list any past denial, revocation or suspension of a permit by any other state, and each holder of or applicant for a permit under this Section shall 32 33 notify the Board in writing, within 30 days after its occurrence, of any change in the 34 identities of partners, officers, shareholders, members or managers whose principal 35 place of business is in this State, any change in the number or location of offices 36 within this State, any change in the identity of the persons in charge of such offices, 37 and any issuance, denial, revocation, or suspension of a permit by any other state. - 39 (g) Firms which fall out of compliance with the provisions of the section due to changes 40 in firm ownership or personnel, after receiving or renewing a permit, shall take 41 corrective action to bring the firm back into compliance as quickly as possible.
-The 42 State Board may grant a reasonable period of time for a firm to take such corrective 43 action.
-Failure to bring the firm back into compliance within a reasonable period as 44 defined by the Board will result in the suspension or revocation of the firm permit. - 46 (h) The Board shall by rule require as a condition to for renewal of permits under this 47 Section, that applicants undergo, no more frequently than once every three years, peer reviews conducted in such manner as the Board shall specify, and such review shall include a verification that individuals in the firm who are responsible for supervising attest and compilation services and sign or authorize someone to sign the accountant's report on the financial statements on behalf of the firm meet the competency requirements set out in the professional standards for such services, provided that any such rule --
+12(d)An applicant for initial issuance or renewal of a permit to practice under this Section13shall be required to register each office of the firm within this State with the Board14and to show that all attest and compilation services as defined herein rendered in this15state are under the charge of a person holding a valid certificate issued under Section166 of this Act or the corresponding provision of prior law or the law of some other17state.18

+- 19(e)The Board shall charge a fee for each application for initial issuance or renewal of a20permit under this Section in an amount prescribed by the Board by rule. - 22 Applicants for initial issuance or renewal of permits under this Section shall in their (f) 23 application list all states in which they have applied for or hold permits as CPA firms and list any past denial, revocation or suspension of a permit by any other state, and 24 25 each holder of or applicant for a permit under this Section shall notify the Board in 26 writing, within 30 days after its occurrence, of any change in the identities of partners, 27 officers, shareholders, members or managers whose principal place of business is in 28 this State, any change in the number or location of offices within this State, any 29 change in the identity of the persons in charge of such offices, and any issuance, 30 denial, revocation, or suspension of a permit by any other state.
+31 - (g) Firms which fall out of compliance with the provisions of the section due to changes in firm ownership or personnel, after receiving or renewing a permit, shall take corrective action to bring the firm back into compliance as quickly as possible.
+The State Board may grant a reasonable period of time for a firm to take such corrective action.
+Failure to bring the firm back into compliance within a reasonable period as defined by the Board will result in the suspension or revocation of the firm permit. - 39 The Board shall by rule require as a condition for renewal of permits under this (h) Section, that applicants undergo, no more frequently than once every three years, 40 41 peer reviews conducted in such manner as the Board shall specify, and such review 42 shall include a verification that individuals in the firm who are responsible for 43 supervising attest and compilation services and sign or authorize someone to sign the 44 accountant's report on the financial statements on behalf of the firm meet the 45 competency requirements set out in the professional standards for such services, provided that any such rule --46